luizbgomide/EclipsePhase2e-ptbr/src/11/10-the-system-fringe.md

 The brothers quickly insinuated themselves among the various social groups and started treating the Conch like their own private social experiment.
 Those who refuse to conform or fall out of the brothers’ favor find themselves shoved out the nearest airlock.

-## The Kuiper Belt & Oort Cloud
+## The Kuiper Belt and Oort Cloud

 The K-Belt and Oort Cloud are leftovers from the formation of the Solar System: pieces of debris that never bumbled together to form a proper planet.
 Out here all you’ll find are iceteroids that haven't been convinced to become comets yet and the occasional frozen dwarf planet.
 Life this far out is either a brinker’s paradise or a punishment posting.

-The Kuiper Belt extends from 30 to 55&nbsp;AU.
+The Kuiper Belt extends from 30–55&nbsp;AU.
 There are a few scattered settlements in the K-Belt; it’s a combination of Old West homesteading and living like some filthy medieval hermit.
 The even less-dense Oort Cloud starts around 2,000&nbsp;AU and extends to interstellar space.
 No one really lives there.
 The furthest we've gotten a probe so far is around 30,000&nbsp;AU.

 ### Eris